 - The installation must meet all applicable codes.
-The furnace must be permanently installed according to the instructions supplied with the furnace.
-This includes the electrical supply, gas piping, duct work, and venting.
-The furnace must be controlled by a room thermostat properly installed according to the instructions supplied with the furnace and thermostat.
-The installation must include a properly installed air filter in the return air duct, sealed to the furnace with no by-pass air.
-The filter must be inspected frequently and replaced when necessary. - The furnace input rate and air temperature rise must be checked and verified to be within the acceptable ranges as marked on the furnace nameplate. - Before occupying the structure: The air filter must be replaced or cleaned, the duct work must be inspected and cleaned of any construction debris, and the furnace must be cleaned and/ or repaired if found to be dirty, damaged, or malfunctioning in any way by a qualified HVAC technician.
+The furnace must be permanently installed according to the instructions supplied with the furnace including electrical supply, gas supply, duct work and venting.
+The furnace must be controlled by a thermostat properly installed according to the instructions supplied with the furnace and thermostat.
+The installation must include a properly installed filter in the return air system with no by-pass air.
+The filter must be inspected frequently and replaced when necessary. - Combustion air must be supplied from outside the structure and located such that dust and gases from construction activity are not introduced into the combustion system. - Provisions must be made to insure that condensate does not freeze in the furnace or condensate drain lines during operation and during idle times; for example, overnight if turned off. - Before occupying the structure: The filter must be replaced or cleaned, the duct work must be inspected and cleaned of any construction debris, and the furnace must be cleaned and/or repaired if found to be dirty, damaged, or malfunctioning in any way by a qualified HVAC technician.
 The furnace shall be inspected and approved by applicable local authority even if this requires redundant inspections. - Serial numbers for furnaces used during construction must be submitted in writing (fax and email also acceptable).
 This information will be used to track the long-term affects of the use during construction on furnaces.
-Proof of this submittal shall be available for the final inspection of the furnace prior to occupancy.

-- This furnace is designed to operate with return air temperatures in ranges normally found in occupied residences, including setbacks.
+Proof of this submittal shall be available for the final inspection of the furnace prior to occupancy. - This furnace is designed to operate with return air temperatures in ranges normally found in occupied residences, including setbacks.
 Minimum continuous return temperature must not be below 60° F (15° C).
-Occasionally a temporary return temperature of 55° F(12° C) is acceptable.
-However, operation with a return temperature below 55° F (12° C) is not allowed. - The installing contractor and / or builder must: - Comply with the requirements of this section. - Complete the attached Lise of Europace - Complete the attached Use of Furnace During Construction checklist. - Email copy of completed Use of Furnace During Construction checklist to warranty@nortek.com - Leave original completed Use of Furnace During Construction checklist with furnace. - Disclose use of the furnace during construction to the homeowner in advance of the sale.
+Occasionally a temporary return temperature of 55° F (12° C) is acceptable.
+However, operation with a return temperature below 55° F (12° C) is not allowed.